 $1,200 | -3% | 1,203 |

-Now you know: the support-bot's prompt grew (token count up 40%) and that's driving 80% of the June increase.
+Now you know the support-bot prompt grew (token count up 40%) and that single fact explains 80% of the June increase.
 One prompt audit solves the problem.
-Without feature attribution, you'd have spent three weeks investigating everything.
+Without attribution, you'd spend three weeks investigating everything.

 Part 1: Tag Every LLM Request

-The cleanest approach is custom HTTP headers passed through your proxy layer.
-These headers don't affect the LLM API — your proxy strips them before forwarding — but the proxy logs them with every cost record.
+The cleanest approach uses custom HTTP headers passed through your proxy layer.
+These headers don't reach the LLM API.
+Your proxy strips them before forwarding, but logs them with every cost record.

 POST /proxy/openai/chat/completions